Research

 Interested in collaboration?

-We work openly and collaborate with researchers who value rigor over hype.
+We work openly with researchers who value rigor.
 All formal proofs are publicly available.

 Get in Touch